 Practice with your equipment and imagine its use during long term conditions.

 A 70 to 80L backpack should be enough.
-If you want ultimate durability look for something made of 500 denier cordura nylon.
+If you want ultimate durability look for a military pack made of 500-1000 denier cordura nylon.
 It should be the last item you buy so you can see if everything actually fits in it.
-An external frame would distribute your weight better if your pack is heavy.
-But your pack shouldn’t be super heavy!
+An external frame would distribute your weight better if your INCH bag is heavy.
+But your INCH bag shouldn’t be super heavy!
+Internal frame packs also work great.
 Having pockets on the hip belt is nice.
 Having a water bottle pocket at the side is also a great feature, although not great for bushwhacking.

-An air filled compass will not develop a bubble; a compass with bubbles is useless.
+An air filled or induction compass will not develop a bubble; a compass with bubbles is useless.
 Either a lensatic or mirror compass would be great for advanced navigation techniques.
-Consider waterproofness and impact resistance.
-Also get an air filled button compass or two as back ups.
+Waterproofness and impact resistance are important.
+Also consider an air filled button compass or two as back ups.

 A watch is an optional but excellent tool to have.
 My Protrek solar watch has an altimeter, barometer, thermometer, compass, and a durable wristband.
-The wristband shouldn’t be made of resin because they deteriorate quickly.
+The wristband shouldn’t be made of resin like most G-shocks because they deteriorate quickly.

 You should have 1-2 topographic maps (1:250,000) covering the entire area where you could be travelling in.
 And 2 or 3 detailed maps (1:50,000) of the most promising areas.
 They should be plastic, paper ones don’t last.
 Mark all the man made structures in that area.
-Do thorough research, draw trails that aren’t marked that you discover using satellite imagery.
+Gather intel on your wilderness location, draw trails that aren’t marked that you discover using satellite imagery.
 Notice traplines, cabins, and wild edible harvesting areas.

 Tent or Tarp

 Depending on how many bugs there are in your area you might want to bring a tent instead of just a tarp.
 A 3 season tent would last years if properly cared for and kept in a shaded spot.
 It could be your temporary shelter while you build a permanent one.
 It is worth considering the extra weight if mosquitoes would make your life miserable.
-If you choose a tarp consider a poncho tarp.
-Fire is the enemy of tarps though, and they are not super durable.
-But they can be super light.
-Remember that this would be only a temporary shelter, you’ll have to build a shelter for the winter.
+If you choose a tarp consider a 10ft x 13ft silnylon tarp.
+They are 1.9lbs.
+You must really take care of your tarp, and be careful with fire.
+It would be a great component of a permanent shelter.

-A down bag’s loft would last longer than a synthetic bag; it is also more compressible and lightweight.
-A synthetic bag is bigger, heavier, but retains insulation much better when moist.
+A down bag is more compressible and lightweight, but has no place in a long term situation.
+A synthetic bag is bulkier and heavier, but retains insulation much better when moist.
 A hybrid bag would be a good compromise.
+I really think a synthetic bag is the way to go for a long term survival sleeping bag.
 The important thing is to bring a bag rated to the lowest temperature you would encounter.
 If there is only one day in February when the historical average is -4°F, bring a bag rated to at least –4°F. Remember that it is one thing to winter camp with a full belly, and another thing is to winter camp for 3 months in a survival scenario.
+Also consider a two bag system like the Snugpak or US military bag.

-Sleeping bags are designed to be used in conjunction with a sleeping pad.
-Specially during winter.
+Sleeping bags are designed to be used in conjunction with a sleeping pad, particularly their the temperature ratings.
+They are a must during winter.
 A closed cell foam pad like Therm-a-Rest Z lite would be the most durable.
-An inflatable sleeping pad could be an option too but it would delaminate or puncture in the long run.
+A durable inflatable sleeping pad like the NeoAir Xtherm could be an option too but it could delaminate or puncture in the long run.

 A 1/2 inch ferro rod could start up to 10,000 fires.
 They are super durable and reliable.